-I've followed a couple of the most popular poker, casino and betting site forums closely.
+I’ve followed a couple of the most popular poker, casino and betting site forums closely.
 It seems like the use of money transfer services is on the rise as card deposits are being less and less successful, but I have no statistics to prove this.
-Either way, you can essentially use your credit card (the very same that might have been declined at a gambling website!) to deposit to your Western Union or Moneygram account online, and then transfer money to a gambling site through that account, so using these services is fairly convenient.
+Either way, you can essentially use your credit card (the very same that might have been declined at a gambling website!) to deposit to your MoneyGram® account online, and then transfer money to a gambling site through that account, so using these services is fairly convenient.

 In rare instances (and offshore US gaming sites rarely advertise this option), you’re allowed to move money to and from the site via bank wire.